fbikhanya/HangManPrgProject/README.md

 ## Features
 - Random word selection from a word list
 - Multi-player mode
-- PLayer has 6-8 lives to guess the word
+- Player has 6-8 lives to guess the word
 - Tracks correct and wrong guesses
 - Simple ASCII art hangman drawing